marticliment/ElevenClock/README.md

 -->

 Have a customizable clock on your secondary displays.
 When Microsoft's engineers were creating Windows 11, they forgot to add a clock on the secondary screen taskbar.
 So I did that.
-ElevenClock is a simple app which provides the same functionality as in windows 10 secondary taskbar clock.
+ElevenClock is a simple app that provides the same functionality as in windows 10 secondary taskbar clock.

 ## Table of contents
  - [Table of contents](#table-of-contents)